 Nicole Tyau is the digital editor at the Daily Journal, a California legal news publication based in Los Angeles.
 She received her bachelor’s and master’s degrees from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in 2017.
 Tyau interned at inewsource for a year in 2018.

-Andrea Lopez-Villafaña is a community reporter for The San Diego Union-Tribune.
-After interning with inewsource in 2017 and graduating from San Diego State University with a journalism degree, Lopez-Villafaña worked as a staff writer at San Diego CityBeat and as an editor, bilingual reporter and social media manager for La Prensa San Diego.
+Andrea Lopez-Villafaña is the managing editor for daily news at Voice of San Diego.
+After interning with inewsource in 2017 and graduating from San Diego State University with a journalism degree, Lopez-Villafaña worked as a staff writer at San Diego CityBeat, an editor, bilingual reporter and social media manager for La Prensa San Diego and a community reporter for the San Diego Union-Tribune.

 Megan Wood is the engagement editor at Voice of San Diego, a nonprofit news organization.
 Wood joined inewsource as a photo and video intern in 2015 while completing her bachelor’s degree in journalism at San Diego State University.
 After graduation, she was hired as an investigative reporter and visual journalist.

 Mohamed Al Elew

 Mohamed Al Elew is a data reporter for Reveal from The Center for Investigative Reporting.
 He previously was a data intern at CalMatters, a nonprofit news organization covering California politics and policy in Sacramento.
 Al Elew was a data reporting intern at inewsource in 2018, when he also was editor-in-chief of The Triton, an independent student-run online news site at the University of California San Diego.